N3BCKN/lazy_init/README.md

 ```
 ## Requirements:

-- Ruby 2.6 or higher
+- Ruby 2.6 or higher (Ruby 3.0+ recommended for best performance)
 - No external dependencies

 ## Quick Start